JoeBater/RegressionAssumptionsChecker/README.md

 🔍 Overview

-The AssumptionsChecker suite provides two modular tools — RegressionAssumptionsChecker and ClassificationAssumptionsChecker — designed to surface hidden risks in machine learning models before they reach production.
+The AssumptionsChecker suite provides three modular tools — RegressionAssumptionsChecker and ClassificationAssumptionsChecker & DataIntegrityChecker — designed to surface hidden risks in machine learning models before they reach production.

 Whether you're validating a regression model’s residuals or stress-testing a classifier’s decision boundaries, these tools help you clarify, not just compute.

 ⚙️ Features